ulsdevteam/islandora_book_batch/README.md

 Similarly, --METADATA--.mrc (containing binary MARC) will be transformed to MODS and then possibly to DC, if neither are provided explicitly.

-If no MODS is provided at the book-level, the directory name will be used as the title.
+If no MODS is provided at the book-level--either directly as MODS.xml, or transformed from either a DC.xml or the "--METADATA--" file discussed above--the directory name will be used as the title.

 The ingest of preprocessed items remains the same--something like:
 "drush -v --user=admin --uri=http://localhost islandora_batch_ingest"